MikeGitFront/carousel/README.md

  <li><a href="https://react-icons.github.io/react-icons/" >React-icons</a></li>
 </ul>

-Don't hesitate to become a stargazer :)
+Don't hesitate to become a stargazer :dart: